 We encourage you to use pain medications if you need them.
-Narcotics (by prescription only) such as Tylenol with Codeine and Percocet are for more severe pain such as after a C-section.
+Narcotics (by prescription only) such as Percocet or Oxycodone are for more severe pain such as after a C-section.
 Use them carefully as overuse can lead to sedation and constipation.
 Non-narcotics such as Tylenol and Ibuprofen work very well and should be used if possible.
 Follow the instructions on the label for proper use.